google/WebFundamentals/src/content/en/updates/2017/02/improved-add-to-home-screen.md

 instead of Chrome opening with your PWA running.

-When you install a Progressive Web App, we look at your Web App Manifest and other meta-data and create the APK that is installed on to the user's device.
+When you install a Progressive Web App, we look at your Web App Manifest and other meta-data and create an [APK](https://chromium.googlesource.com/chromium/src/+/master/chrome/android/webapk/README) (Android Package Kit) that is installed on to the user's device, which may take a short moment.
+Whenever the Web App Manifest changes, the APK is being recreated, it is thus *not* a good idea to have frequently updating manifests.
 In that APK we define an [Android Intent Filter](https://developer.android.com/guide/components/intents-filters.html) that defines when your web application should be opened.
 For example, to open the [https://airhorner.com](https://airhorner.com/) app whenever that link is